 German Cockroaches Are Attracted To Decay

-It should come as no surprise that German cockroaches cause illness, they come in contact with things you would never touch.
+It should come as no surprise that German cockroaches in Charlotte cause illness, they come in contact with things you would never touch.
 After coming in contact with dirty things, they can venture into your pantry, food cabinets, dish cabinets, and other sensitive places.
 Studies have implicated these insects in the spread of harmful bacteria, human pathogens, and parasitic worms.
 Not only are they able to spread these organisms, they are proficient at it.
 A German cockroach can climb out of your trash, zip down to the floor, move up a wall, into a gap, in behind your appliances, up into your cabinets, and in and out of gaps between your food items as easily as you navigate your living room.
 They explore dirty drains, climb on the side of your dirty oven, investigate your mop bucket and cat box, climb on your toilet rim, and explore your recyclables.
 If you have anything in your home that is decaying, these insects will find it.

 German Cockroaches Are Attracted To Your Bathroom

 There are many reasons for these dirty insects to hang out in your bathroom.
 They feed on toothpaste, hair, dead skin, feces, and more.
 When they do, they can expose you to harmful microorganisms.
 Your bathroom is also a humid space inside your home, and German cockroaches love humidity.

 German Cockroaches Need A Drink

 You would be startled to know all of the ways a German cockroach can make you ill.
 One that is particularly disturbing is that they are known to drink saliva from the mouths of sleeping people.
 When they do, they sometimes feed on dead skin in eyelashes and eyebrows, or around the mouth.
 This can lead to an accidental bite wound.
 These wounds often become infected and inflamed because of the harmful bacteria on the exoskeletons of these filthy insects.